imqueue/imqueue.com/tutorial/api-service.md

 And starting up all that clients as a part of API service start-up process.

-Than an execution context is bypassed to a GraphQL layer, which will take care to bypass it to all resolvers inside GraphQL schema, so we would be able to access all our services whenever we would need it.
+Then an execution context is bypassed to a GraphQL layer, which will take care to bypass it to all resolvers inside GraphQL schema, so we would be able to access all our services whenever we need it.

 ~~~typescript
 import { clientOptions } from '../config';